eirikhanssen/jats2epub/README.md

 ### Removed 3rd party programs from the package
 I have also removed 3rd party tools from the package, and instead I provide instructions on how to get/install the 3rd party applications on windows and Gnu/Linux like systems.

+An advantage of getting the 3rd party applications separately directly from the source is that you can update them and jats2epub independently.
+I also think getting applications directly from the ones developing them is the right thing to do.

 This means that xmlcalabash and epubcheck  is no longer distributed in this package.

-Some of the utils previously included for windows compatibility are no longer necessary.
+Some of the utils previously included for windows compatibility are no longer necessary:
+- UnixUtils date.exe used to make a timestamp has been replaced with my own timestamp generator written in java.
+- zip.exe used for packing epub archive has been dropped since I realized you can pack epub archives with epubcheck.

 In the v0.9 release, i used a commandline zip-utility to pack the epub-archive.
 Later I have learned that epubcheck that is used to validate an epub archive, can also be used to pack the expanded epub archive to a .epub file. date.exe from unix utils was needed on windows to generate a timestamp for filename creation.